johrad/tmm4150-g9/README.md

-# tmm4150-g9
+# TMM4150: Machine Design and Mechatronics
+## BattleBot: Datastream code and interface
+This repo contains the code used to stream data from our battlebot to an external computer.

-Group 9 code for the
+Group 9